Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: The FK-dynamics shatters quickly on random graphs

 \subsubsection{Constructing a dominating branching process}

-Towards proving Theorem~\ref{thm:pi-exponential-decay} and~\ref{thm:k-R-sparse-whp}, we construct a branching process which we will show stochastically dominates the sequence $(\widehat \cE_k)_{k\ge 0}$ of our joint revealing process.
+Towards proving Theorem~\ref{thm:pi-exponential-decay} and~\ref{thm:k-R-sparse-whp}, we construct a branching process (ours will be a size-dependent one but we use the terminology nonetheless) which we will show stochastically dominates the sequence $(\widehat \cE_k)_{k\ge 0}$ of our joint revealing process.
 This process $(Z_k)_{k\ge 0}$ will then be shown to be sub-critical, with good tail bounds.

 \begin{definition} Initialize $Z_{0} =|\widehat \cE_{0}|$.
 Let $(Z_{k})_{k\ge 0}$ be the branching process, which for each $k\ge 0$, has progeny $(\chi_{i,k})_{i\le Z_k}$, i.e.,